-Indeed, in contrast to previous approaches, our approach focuses on modifying the dynamics of isolated quantum systems, allowing an objective resolution of the QTP, independent of any choice of (thermodynamic) systems, initial states or preferred observables.
+Indeed, in contrast to previous approaches, our approach focuses on stochastic modifications of the dynamics of isolated quantum systems, allowing an objective resolution of the QTP, independent of details of (thermodynamic) systems, initial conditions or preferred observables.
 Further, we ensure that the modifications scale with the system size such that, for microscopic systems, the modified dynamics is practically indistinguishable from quantum theory, while macroscopic systems thermalize objectively.
 Due to the differing dynamics of macroscopic quantum systems from its standard expectations, such theories are in principle falsifiable in controlled experiments in the mesoscopic regime, similar to objective collapse theories~\cite{Bassi2013Review,Wezel_2012,Carlesso_2022,Romeral_2024}.
 We will now construct a model allowing objective thermalization for a macroscopic, isolated, quantum system with Hamiltonian $\hat{H}$.
-We consider a (not necessarily finite) countable Hilbert space, $\mathcal{H}$ with energy eigenstates, $\hat{H}\ket{\mu}=E_\mu\ket{\mu}$.
+We consider a (not necessarily finite) Hilbert space, $\mathcal{H}$ with countable energy eigenstates, $\hat{H}\ket{\mu}=E_\mu\ket{\mu}$.

 To construct the model we first argue that unlike objective collapse models which possess the Martingale property~\cite{oksendal2003stochastic,Bassi_03_PhyRep,aritro2,aritro3}, any objective thermalization model cannot posses this Martingale property in the energy basis, since this would preserve the information of the initial conditions~\cite{aritroPhD} (also see Appendix.~\ref{App.1}).
-Thus, a viable starting point for the so-called thermalization operators in any modified quantum theory allowing an objective notion of thermalization, must present possible transitions between energy eigenstates $\ket{\mu}, \,\ket{\nu}$.
+Thus, a viable starting point for the so-called thermalization operators in any modified quantum theory allowing an objective notion of thermalization, must present possible transitions between energy eigenstates (denoted $\ket{\mu}, \,\ket{\nu}$).

 The primitive family of operators allowing such transitions are $\hat{L}_{\mu\nu}=\ket{\mu}\bra{\nu}$, which determines the form of an un-normalized quantum (Ito) stochastic process~\cite{Bassi_unique,Gisin:1989sx,Bassi_03_PhyRep} on $\mathcal{H}$, given by ($\hbar=1$):

 Here, $\ket{\psi}$ is the time dependent wave function and $\hat{H}$ is the standard Hamiltonian, while $d\hat{G}^{\mu\nu}$ is the stochastic modification, to be constrained further.
 When the modification, $d\hat{G}^{\mu\nu}=0,\,\forall\,\mu,\,\nu,$ Eq.~\eqref{Eq:therm1} reduces to the standard Schr\"odinger equation evolving isolated systems.
 Here $\langle\hat{O}\rangle=\bra\psi\hat{O}\ket{\psi}$ is the usual (time dependent) quantum expectation value for an individual system in the state $\ket{\psi}$.